ulrikstrid/ligo/gitlab-pages/docs/language-basics/unit-option-pattern-matching.md

 Here's how they're defined:

-> 💡 Units will come in handy when we try pattern matching on custom variants below.
+> 💡 Units come in handy when we try pattern matching on custom variants below.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->